fissionjs/fission/README.md

 </tr>
 </table>

 This is undergoing constant rewrites and is still a work in progress.
-Documentation coming when the API stabilizes.
+Documentation will be done when the API stabilizes.
+For ideas and planning see [future-fission](https://github.com/contra/future-fission)

 ## Usage